Kilkenny Central Access Scheme

 Kilkenny Central Access Scheme (CAS), previously Kilkenny Inner Relief Road Scheme is a controversial new road, improvement of existing roads and junctions and a new concrete bridge over the River Nore later named St. Francis Bridge, with provisions for footpaths and cycle lanes throughout.
 CAS comprises 4.5 kilometers of single carriageway road that is 7.3 metres wide.
 The scheme proved to be controversial, as some claimed that the route of the completed road would bring heavy traffic through residential areas and through the centre of the medieval Irishtown section of the city.

 The Central Access Scheme was officially opened on 23 May 2017.

 History

 The Inner Relief Road was first proposed in 1978 as a means of providing access to brewery traffic to the brewery itself, which has since closed.
-Prior to the development, Kilkenny city was surrounded by two thirds of a ring-road and the completion of this ring-road was seen by some as a greater priority for alleviating Kilkenny's traffic problems.
-Kilkenny County Council remained resolved that progress in the CAS project should continue ahead of completion to the outer ring road.